 Join the tour and meet the Phoenix city.

-To ensure safe distance and quality experience, our groups are limited to 20 people.
-We have often fully booked tours so we advise you reserve a spot on our website, especially on weekends.
+To ensure safe distance and quality experience our groups are limited to 20 tourists.

 I took 2 tours with them – Old Town with Beata, and WWII with Gawel, both incredible.

 Such a difficult topic as the destruction and reconstruction of Warsaw, the War, etc and both guides were very informative, nice, super positive attitude.